smart-edge-open/ido-specs/doc/core-network/openness_epc.md

 The functional elements of the OpenNESS platform interact with each other via service interfaces.
 Of these, certain interfaces, such as those that interact with the access network or with edge applications, are exposed as OpenAPI (i.e., RESTful) APIs.

-Refer to [OpenNESS_2019] for a details of the architecture and the service interfaces.
+Refer to [OpenNESS documentation](https://www.openness.org/docs/doc/architecture) for a details of the architecture and the service interfaces.

 ![OpenNESS Architecture overview](epc-images/Openness_highlevel.png)
 Figure 1 - Open Network Edge Services Software (OpenNESS) Architecture